-Suspected cultist arrested over killing of Police Sergeant in Lagos - Vanguard News
+Suspected cultist arrested over killing of Police sergeant in Lagos - Vanguard News

 By Evelyn Usman

-Recall that the deceased policeman, Sergeant Collins Eseabor, was allegedly attacked by Onibiri and his members who were protesting the death of one of their own.
+Recall that the deceased, Sergeant Collins Eseabor, was allegedly attacked by Onebiri and his members who were protesting the death of one of their own.

 The fatally injured man was reported to have taken to self medication until the situation got worse before he was rushed to the hospital, where he died after some days.